Luisa Capetillo: Religion

 Capetillo was a Christian, but she denounced organized religion throughout her life.
 In an essay from Ensayos libertarios, she accuses the church of "trickery" and "hypocrisy", as well as wealth hoarding.
 She believed that Mass and other religious ceremonies were primarily ways for wealthy women to show off their clothing and jewelry.
 Capetillo's ideal Christian tended to the poor and sick instead of attending Mass.
 While she was baptized as a child, she never baptized her own children, calling it a "denigrating mark".
 Valle Ferrer argues that Capetillo's Christian beliefs were influenced by Tolstoy, who was a Christian anarchist.

 Capetillo was also influenced by Kardecist spiritism.
 She believed in reincarnation, a spiritual body distinct from the physical, and a "plurality of habitable worlds".
 Ensayos libertarios begins with a quote from spiritist Camille Flammarion, a collaborator and friend of Allan Kardec.
-Kardecist spiritists of the 19th century often called for liberty, equality, and fraternity, and researcher Carmen Ana Romeu Toro states that Capetillo was drawn to spiritism because it championed these values, among others.
+Kardecist spiritists of the nineteenth century often called for liberty, equality, and fraternity, and researcher Carmen Ana Romeu Toro states that Capetillo was drawn to spiritism because it championed these values, among others.